vigimani/alyra-training/project/projet2/UnitTesting-Voting/README.md

-TEST MODULE FOR VOTING CONTRACT - Projet 2 Alyra
+# TEST MODULE FOR VOTING CONTRACT - Projet 2 Alyra

 The purpose of this doc is to test the solidity contract Voting.sol and its deployment.

-1. Tree of project

-├── contracts
-│   └── Voting.sol
-├── deploy
-│   └── 01-deploy-Voting.js
-├── hardhat.config.js
-├── helper-hardhat-config.js
-├── test ##tests directory
-│   └── unit
-│       ├── @vote-deployment.test.js
-│       ├── vote-add.test.js
-│       ├── vote-get.test.js
-│       └── vote-states.test.js
-├── utils
-│   └── verify.js
+## Table of Contents
+1. [Explanation on tests realized]
+2. [Test coverage : yarn hardhat coverage]

-2. Explanation on tests realized
+1. Explanation on tests realized

 @vote-deployment.test.js
       File that tests if the contract is correctly deployed